-I give undergraduate tutorials and classes in General Philosophy, Moral Philosophy (Mill), Ethics, Practical Ethics, General Linguistics, and the Philosophy of Logic and Language.
-At the graduate level, I teach philosophy of language.
+I give undergraduate tutorials and classes in General Philosophy, Moral Philosophy (Mill), Ethics, Practical Ethics, Knowledge and Reality, General Linguistics, Wittgenstein, and the Philosophy of Logic and Language.
+At the graduate level, I teach formal semantics and the philosophy of language.

 My main research interests lie in natural language semantics and the philosophy of language.
 I also have interests in ethics.

-Forthcoming.
+2020a.
 Literal vs enriched meaning: It’s raining.
-In The Wiley Companion to Semantics, edited by Lisa Matthewson, Cécile Meier, Hotze Rullmann, and Thomas Ede Zimmermann.
+In The Wiley Blackwell Companion to Semantics, edited by Daniel Gutzmann, Lisa Matthewson, Cécile Meier, Hotze Rullmann, and Thomas Ede Zimmermann.
 Wiley.